 Basically, there are myriad reasons to “pick” these pages for a perfect afternoon activity.

 1. Bee and Flowers

 Save the bees!
-Take time while your little one is coloring this beautiful, bee-topped cluster of flowers to teach them about the importance of bees as pollinators.
+Take time while your little one is coloring this beautiful bee-topped cluster of flowers to teach them about the importance of bees as pollinators.
 Our ecosystem would take a major hit if bees disappeared, as these insects are the backbone of agriculture.
 Let’s just say life wouldn’t “bee” fun without our little buzzing friends.
 Protecting bees is just as beautiful as the flowers they pollinate.
-If you want to give this activity depth, serve up a snack of toast and honey while your kiddo colors.
+If you want to give this activity added depth, serve up a snack of toast and honey while your kiddo colors.
 Or share this fun fact: Bees have five eyes and can fly up to 20 miles per hour!

 2. – 5.
 Flowers, Flowers Everywhere

 Dahlias and carnations and poppies, oh my!
 Each of these four coloring pages contains three robust blooms, giving you 12 flowers-worth of coloring fun.
 Really, though, it’s much more than that.
 There are endless color combinations your little one could use with these particular coloring pages, making them a great choice if you’re getting crafty with a group of kids.
 They would also make great gifts!
 One idea: Print out a bunch, have your kids color them in, and then let them deliver them to their grandma or grandpa.
 Or they could take them to a local senior citizens’ facility to give the walls a shot of cheer.
 Whether they’re paper or petals, everyone loves a colorful flower.
 Having a bouquet in your room is actually one of the best forms of medicine.
 It reduces stress, boosts your energy, and can even improve your memory.

 6. Flower Collage